Carlos Santana Player Props: Pirates vs. Red Sox

 Red Sox Pitching Rankings (2022)

-- The pitching staff for the Red Sox had a collective 8.5 K/9 last season, which ranked 19th in MLB.
+- The 8.5 strikeouts per nine innings put together by the Red Sox pitching staff last season ranked 19th in MLB.

-- The Red Sox had the 25th-ranked team ERA across all MLB pitching staffs (4.54).
+- The Red Sox had a 4.54 team ERA that ranked 25th among all league pitching staffs.

-- Red Sox pitchers combined to allow 185 total home runs last year (1.1 per game).
-That ranked 23rd in baseball.
+- Red Sox pitchers combined to surrender 185 total home runs at a rate of 1.1 per game (23rd in the league).

 © 2023 Data Skrive.
 All rights reserved.